lextm/jekyll-theme-chirpy/_posts/2012-4-1-tritonmate-words-tips-on-sqlite-net-and-csharp-sqlite.md

 Now the deployment problem is resolved :), since csharp-sqlite is a C# port of SQLite (rewritten from native to C#).

-Though I have been busy with Touch Mouse Mate in the past few weeks, mates, please don’t worry.
+Though I have been busy with Touch Mouse Mate in the past few weeks, mates, please don't worry.
 I was still watching out for #SNMP, and will focus on it more in the coming weeks.

 Stay tuned.